joshukraine/ofreport.com-v1/source/articles/2017-05-spring-family-photos.html.markdown

 We hope you enjoy the pictures.
 God has blessed our family with five precious children, and we couldn't be more grateful!

+---

+*Click on any photo to enlarge it.*
+{: .article-text--centered}

 [![Abigail Hope](https://d21yo20tm8bmc2.cloudfront.net/2017/abigail-2017-550w.jpg)](https://d21yo20tm8bmc2.cloudfront.net/2017/abigail-2017-2000w.jpg)
 {: .article-image .article-image--has-caption}